ubirch/ubirch-protocol-python/examples/EXAMPLES.md

   --ishash ISHASH, -i ISHASH
-                        sets if INPUT is being treated as a hash or upp path; true or false (default: False) --env ENV, -e ENV     the environment to operate in; dev, demo or prod (default: dev)
+                        sets if INPUT is being treated as a hash or upp path; true or false (default: False) --env ENV, -e ENV     the environment to operate in; dev, demo or prod (default: dev) --ishex ISHEX, -x ISHEX
+                        Sets whether the UPP input data is a hex string or binary; e.g. true, false (default: false)

 When --ishash/-i is set to true, the input argument is treated as a base64 payload hash.
-Otherwise, it is expected to be some kind of path to read a UPP from.
+Otherwise, it is expected to be some kind of path to read a
+UPP from.
 This can be a file path or also /dev/stdin if the UPP is piped to this program via standard input.
 ```
 - `--ishash/-i` A boolean specifying whether the input data is a payload hash or a UPP.
 The payload hash is what is actually used to look up anchoring information about the UPP.
 This script can either extract it from a given UPP or just use the hash directly if provided.
 If directly provided, it must be base64 encoded (see the last example of this sub-section). `true` or `false`.
 - `--env/-e` The stage to check on.
 Should be the one the UPP was sent to. `prod`, `demo` or `dev`.
+- `--ishex/-x` A boolean which controls how the input UPP data is interpreted.
+By default, the data will
+be interpreted as normale binary data.
+When this flag is set to `true`, it will be considered
+hex-encoded binary data and de-hexlified before parsing it.
 - `INPUT` The input UPP file path or payload hash, depending on `--ishash`.

 One example might be: